axibase/jabber-client/jabber-test-items/README.md

 ```

 Run extracted jar file with command using result from [login test](../jabber-test-login/README.md) by
-enabling one of succeeded authentication mechanisms.
-Also, ensure that
+enabling one of succeeded authentication mechanisms
-MUC service is available on domain part of the room ID (`conference.example.com`
-in this example) using [item test](../jabber-test-item/README.md)

 ```
 java -jar jabber-test-room.jar \